 We specialise in providing the support you need to achieve your goals.
 Based in your own area of the College, Fast Forward students have access to amazing mentors, learning support assistants and tutors to help you every step of the way.

-By the end, you will discover abilities you didn't know were there, gain confidence and have a better idea of what course and career you want to do.
+By the end you will discover abilities you didn’t know you had, gain confidence and have a clearer idea of where your future lies.

 Matthew holds a degree in Education from Beloit College, Wisconsin, USA.

 In his twenties, he spent three years teaching English in Japan.
 Prior to his current role he worked in a public library in Wisconsin, in an academic library at Oxford Brookes University and at the Story Museum in Oxford.

 Matthew is now a Learning Support Assistant on the Fast Forward programme.

 "I love how enthusiastic and passionate the staff are here at the College, about working with our students and ensuring they have all the extra support that they need, when they need it.